andy-iskauskas/hmer/README.md

 ## Overview

-The goal of hmer is to make the process of history matching and emulation accessible and easily useable by modellers, particularly in epidemiology.
-The central object of the process is an `Emulator`: a statistical approximator for the output of a complex (and often expensive) model that, given a relatively small number of model evaluations, can give predictions of the model output at unseen points with the appropriate uncertainty built-in.
+The goal of hmer is to make the process of history matching and emulation accessible and easily usable by modellers, particularly in epidemiology.
+The central object of the process is an `Emulator`: a statistical approximation for the output of a complex (and often expensive) model that, given a relatively small number of model evaluations, can give predictions of the model output at unseen points with the appropriate uncertainty built-in.
 Using these we may follow a